 5.4 Consequences of Termination.
-Upon and after expiration or termination of the Agreement, all licenses or rights to use, except those granted on a perpetual basis, to any Software or GLN Services shall immediately terminate and Customer shall immediately cease the Use of the Software and GLN Services.
+Upon and after expiration or termination of the Agreement, all licenses or rights to use to any Descartes products or services shall immediately terminate and Customer shall immediately cease the Use of those Descartes products and services.
 If title in Hardware has not passed to Customer, Customer’s right to possession of such Hardware shall immediately terminate.
-Customer shall immediately return to Descartes or, if Descartes so requests in writing, destroy all Descartes property provided to Customer, including, but not limited to, all copies of the Software.
-Within thirty (30) days after the date of any termination or expiration of the Agreement, Customer shall provide Descartes with a signed written statement by an officer of Customer certifying that Customer has returned to Descartes and/or destroyed all such items in accordance with Descartes’ instructions.

 5.5 Survival.
 Notwithstanding the foregoing and any expiration or termination of the Agreement, in addition to any provisions in the Agreement which are expressly stated to survive termination, the following provisions of the Master Terms shall survive such expiration or termination: sections 4 (Fees and Payment), 5.5 (Survival), 6 (Ownership of Intellectual Property), 7 (Disclaimer of Warranties), 8 (Limitation of Liability), 9 (Confidentiality), 11 (Indemnification), 12 (Indemnification Procedure), 13 (Miscellaneous) and 15 (Definitions).

 6.2 No Sale.
-Notwithstanding any use of the terms “sale” or “purchase” herein, in the Agreement or in any documentation, Customer acknowledges that Customers is only provided a license or right to use the Software or GLN Services, and that nothing in the Agreement should be construed as transferring of ownership to Customer of any Software, GLN Service, or any underlying Intellectual Property Rights therein.
+Notwithstanding any use of the terms “sale” or “purchase” herein, in the Agreement or in any documentation, Customer acknowledges that Customers is only provided a license or right to use the Descartes product or services, and that nothing in the Agreement should be construed as transferring of ownership to Customer of any Descartes products or services or any underlying Intellectual Property Rights therein.

 6.3 Scraping, Repurposing, Resale, or Derivative Usage of Application Data.
 As between Customer and Descartes, Descartes retains all rights to Application Data.
 Customer may not reuse, repurpose, create derivative works from, or otherwise use Application Data for any purpose other than those that would reasonably be connected to the intended usage of the Descartes product or service.
 Customer may not cache, store, retain, save, scrape, extract, or otherwise maintain Application Data for later consumption or use, except where such storage is only incidental to or is a byproduct of a reasonable automated data backup or disaster recovery process.
 Customer may not resell, whether for compensation or otherwise, or provide Application Data to any third party without Descartes’ express prior written consent.